Pennsylvania’s Canoe Creek State Park

 Hunting

-Approximately 550 acres are open to hunting within Canoe Creek State Park for deer, rabbit, squirrel, ruffed grouse and pheasant.
+Approximately 550 acres are open to hunting within Canoe Creek State Park for deer, rabbit, squirrel, ruffed grouse, and pheasant.
 All Pennsylvania Game Commission rules and regulations apply.

 Staying Overnight